-Miracle Hill Renewal Program uses a Christian adaptation of the 12-Steps to help free women from their life-dominating addictions.
-The program has four phases, including spiritual foundations, inner healing, building healthy relationships and life planning.
+Miracle Hill Renewal Program utilizes a Christian adaptation of the 12-Steps to facilitate the recovery of women from their life-dominating addictions.
+The program consists of four phases, which include spiritual foundations, inner healing, building healthy relationships, and life planning.

 ABOUT MIRACLE HILL MINISTRIES — RENEWAL FOR WOMEN

-Miracle Hill Ministries was founded 1937 as a soup kitchen and rescue mission.
-Today, the organization runs four homeless shelters, several children’s homes, and two faith-based recovery centers in South Carolina.
-Renewal for Women, located in Greenville, S.C., offers long-term, Christian residential treatment for women struggling with substance abuse.
-Medical detox is not available on-site, and the center’s handbook notes that the facility is not appropriate for women with “serious or chronic medical problems.”
+Miracle Hill Ministries was established in 1937 as a soup kitchen and rescue mission.
+Presently, the organization operates four homeless shelters, multiple children’s homes, and two faith-based recovery centers in South Carolina.
+Renewal for Women, situated in Greenville, S.C., offers long-term, Christian residential treatment specifically for women struggling with substance abuse.
+Please note that medical detoxification is not available on-site, and the center states in its handbook that it is not suitable for women with “serious or chronic medical problems.”

 TREATMENT & ASSESSMENT

-The center’s six-month program is split into four phases: spiritual foundations; inner healing; planning a healthy lifestyle and relationships; and prevention and planning.
-Participants use a Christian adaptation of the 12-step recovery model and participate in both individual and group counseling, Bible study, chapel and church services, educational classes, and seminars.
-Days are highly structured and last from 6 a.m. to 10 p.m.
+The center’s six-month program is divided into four phases: spiritual foundations, inner healing, planning a healthy lifestyle and relationships, and prevention and planning.
+Clients engage in a Christian adaptation of the 12-step recovery model and participate in individual and group counseling, Bible study, chapel and church services, educational classes, and seminars.
+The schedule is rigorous and runs from 6 a.m. to 10 p.m. daily.

-After treatment, clients may enter Miracle Hill’s transitional housing program for six months, during which they attend weekly support meetings and keep in close contact with a mentor from the local church.
+After completing the treatment program, clients have the option to enter Miracle Hill’s transitional housing program for six months.
+During this period, they attend weekly support meetings and maintain close contact with a mentor from the local church.

 STAFF CREDENTIALS

-Treatment is administered by on-staff counselors, though it is not clear whether or not staff have any certifications or official credentials.
-There are no medical professionals on-site, and medical and dental appointments are made on an emergency referral basis only.
+The treatment is administered by on-site counselors, although it is unclear whether these staff members possess official certifications or credentials.
+Medical professionals are not available on-site, and medical and dental appointments are only made in emergency situations.

 ACCOMMODATIONS & AMENITIES

-Based on photos from the facility’s website, program participants reside and receive treatment in a non-descript office building.
-Residents’ bedrooms are inspected daily, and mandatory chores must be completed.
-Neither visitors nor phone calls are permitted during the first 30 days of treatment, and there are strict rules about general conduct, with a system of demerits whereby accumulated offenses may result in disqualification from the program.
+Based on the images from the facility’s website, program participants reside and receive treatment in an unremarkable office building.
+The residents’ bedrooms are inspected daily, and completion of mandatory chores is required.
+During the initial 30 days of treatment, visitors and phone calls are not permitted, and there are strict regulations governing general behavior.
+Offenses result in demerits, which may lead to disqualification from the program.
 Smoking and tobacco use are strictly prohibited.

 WHAT ALUMNI SAY

-Best-rehabs.com has not yet received any reviews from this facility’s alumni, but secondary sites yielded mostly positive coverage from former clients.
-On Facebook (where Miracle Hill manages its own page), the organization as a whole (as opposed to the Renewal center in particular) received a rating of 4.8 out of five stars, based on 166 reviews.[1]
-“Renewal was a true blessing, not only did the program set me free from my addiction but it taught me the love of Christ.
-The teachers, and volunteers at renewal are true angels,” Brandi wrote in a representative review.
+Best-rehabs.com has not yet received any reviews from former clients of this facility; however, secondary sources indicate predominantly positive feedback from previous clients.
+On Facebook (where Miracle Hill manages its own page), the organization as a whole (rather than the Renewal center specifically) has received a rating of 4.8 out of five stars based on 166 reviews.[1]
+One representative review by Brandi states, “Renewal was a true blessing, not only did the program set me free from my addiction, but it taught me the love of Christ.
+The teachers and volunteers at Renewal are true angels.”

 WHAT FRIENDS & FAMILY SAY

-The two loved ones polled by Best-rehabs.com provided polarized feedback.
-T.J.S. noted that they would recommend Renewal, giving the center five out of five stars for its counseling, mental health treatment, and family program.
-“Tough love program and very strict rules.
-Dependent upon God and religion to see their errors.”
-T.J.S. wrote in their review.
+The opinions of the two loved ones surveyed by Best-rehabs.com are divided.
+T.J.S. stated that they would recommend Renewal, awarding the center five out of five stars for counseling, mental health treatment, and the family program.
+T.J.S. wrote, “Tough love program and very strict rules.
+Dependent upon God and religion to see their errors” in their review.

-However, B.L. was more critical of Renewal, noting that the center expelled clients without sufficient reason.
-B.L. also provided one-star ratings for the program’s treatment effectiveness, counseling options, and holistic treatment.
-“If you voice a question as to HOW the facility can help you once you are there, they will ask you to leave.
-They ask for honesty, but if you ARE honest, they do not want to help you,” B.L. wrote.
+However, B.L. adopted a more critical perspective of Renewal, noting that the center expels clients without sufficient justification.
+Furthermore, B.L. gave the program one-star ratings for treatment effectiveness, counseling options, and holistic treatment.
+B.L. wrote, “If you voice a question as to HOW the facility can help you once you are there, they will ask you to leave.
+They ask for honesty, but if you ARE honest, they do not want to help you.”

 FINANCING

 According to the center’s handbook, all clients must pay a one-time entry fee of $85.
 Subsequent fees are determined on a sliding scale.
-In certain cases, those with no source of income may complete the program free of charge; those with some income — including unemployment or disability payments — are expected to pay a fee.
-No client is turned away on the basis of their inability to pay.
+In cases where individuals have no source of income, they may complete the program free of charge.
+Those who possess some form of income, including unemployment or disability payments, are expected to pay a fee.
+No individual is rejected based on an inability to pay.